WTTC Main Logo

 Update coming soon

 A new and updated EIR is coming soon.
-However, in the meantime you can still access our previous one.
+However, in the meantime you can still access the World factsheet and the top-level regional data.

 Please note that all data, including historic data, gets updated every year.